A data-driven iteratively regularized Landweber iteration

 where $\nu>0$. \item $F$ and $\hat{A}$ have continuous Fr\'echet derivative $F'$ and $\hat{A}'$, respectively, with Lipschitz constants $L_F$ and $L_{\hat{A}}$, i.e., for all $u \in \mathcal{B}_\rho(\udag)$ it holds

 \item We assume that data-driven model $\hat{A}$ cannot fully explain the model for the true data, hence

-\end{enumerate} \end{assumption} Here, we present an auxiliary estimate which will be needed to prove a monotonicity property and some convergence results of \eqref{eq:SDscheme}. \begin{lemma} Let \autoref{as:fa} be satisfied.
-Assume that $\uk \in \mathcal{B}_\rho(\udag)$.
+\end{enumerate} \end{assumption} Here, we present an auxiliary estimate which will be needed to prove a monotonicity property and some convergence results of \eqref{eq:SDscheme}. \begin{lemma} Let Assumption \ref{as:fa} be satisfied.
 Then there exists a positive constant $C^{\delta}_{\hat{A}}$ such that